 Left 4 Dead 3 Release Date and Updates: Seven years after Valve first released Left 4 Dead 2 for the Windows PC and Xbox 360, fans are more than ready for the next game in the franchise.
-What’s more is that even through Valve’s steely silence about Left 4 Dead 3, we have more than a few glimmers of hope about the upcoming game’s existence and possible release date.
-So for those who were compelled to assume that Valve was done with the franchise after releasing its second title, there is good news.
+What’s more is that even through Valve’s steely silence about Left 4 Dead 3, we might have more than a few glimmers of hope about the upcoming game’s existence and possible release date.
+So for those who were compelled to assume that Valve was done with the franchise after releasing its second title, there may be good news.

 Left 4 Dead 3 Rumours

 Earlier this year, a significant leak from Valve’s camp led us to believe that Left 4 Dead 3 was already underway.
 Tristan Reidford, a Valve artist, mistakenly leaked some information about the game being in progress when he uploaded some screenshots for demonstration purposes.
 While the images were meant for a tutorial, eagle-eyed fans were not too late in spotting a folder titled Left 4 Dead 3.
 What’s more is that the folder in question was not a rogue one, as further analysis proved that it was one that was in frequent use.
 After these developments cooked up a storm among fans, Valve discreetly tried to pull down the images and replace them with ones without the Left 4 Dead 3 folder.

 But that’s not all, fans fuelled by Reidford’s blunder did some further probing to find that the Left 4 Dead 2 beta had been receiving a lot of frequent updates, even though the game had already been released quite a while back.
 This led to the conviction among many that the beta was simply a platform that the developers were utilizing to secretly test out new gameplay material for Left 4 Dead 3.
 Fans took these as pretty solid evidence of the fact that the third installment in the series was indeed in production, or at least Valve was experimenting with ideas for the upcoming game.